 General and administrative expenses.
 Our general and administrative expenses for the six months ended June 30, 2008 were \$11.0 million, an increase of \$2.6 million, or 30.8%, as compared to general and administrative expenses of \$8.4 million for the six months ended June 30, 2007.
 This increase was primarily due to increases in bad debt expense; legal, audit, and corporate insurance; and other general and administrative expenses of \$0.9 million, \$0.8 million, and \$0.8 million, respectively.
-Bad debt expense increased to \$4.1 million for the six months ended June 30, 2007 as a result of a proportional increase in net revenue.
+Bad debt expense increased to \$4.1 million for the six months ended June 30, 2008 from \$3.2 million for the six months ended June 30, 2007 as a result of a proportional increase in net revenue.
 The increase in legal, audit, and corporate insurance is primarily related to legal costs associated with the Sungard matter, which went to arbitration in the second quarter of fiscal 2008.
 See "Business - Legal Proceedings."
-The other general and administrative expenses was attributable to expenditures made to continue to support the growth of our business.
-Our general and administrative expenses as a percentage of net revenue decreased by 3.4% to 15.6% for the six months ended June 30, 2008, from 19.0% for the six months ended June 30, 2007, primarily due to a decrease in our bad debt expense and employee compensation and related benefits as a percentage of revenue between periods from 7.2% and 4.7% of revenue during the first six months of 2007, respectively, to 5.8% and 3.0% of revenue during the first six months of 2008, respectively.
-The improvement in bad debt expense as a percentage of revenue is primarily due to an improvement in our aging between periods and an increased revenue base.
+The other general and administrative expenses as a percentage of net revenue decreased by 3.4% to 15.6% for the six months ended June 30, 2008, from 19.0% for the six months ended June 30, 2007, primarily due to a decrease in our bad debt expense and employee compensation and related benefits as a percentage of revenue between periods from 7.2% and 4.7% of revenue during the first six months of 2007, respectively, to 5.8% and 3.0% of revenue during the first six months of 2008, respectively.
+The improvement in bad debt expense as a percentage of revenue between periods and an increased revenue base.
 The decrease in employee compensation and related benefits as a percentage of revenue is the result of us leveraging our current staffing over a larger revenue base.

 Royalty to former owner.
 In connection with our royalty fee arrangement with the former owner related to online revenue, we incurred royalty expenses for the six months ended June 30, 2008 of \$1.5 million, a decrease of \$0.1 million, or 8.7%, as compared to royalty expenses incurred of \$1.6 million for the six months ended June 30, 2007 as a result of the elimination of the obligation to pay royalties to the former owner effective April 15, 2008.
 In the future the only expense that will be recorded will be the amortization of the prepaid royalty asset that was established as a result of payments made to eliminate this future obligation.
-Our royalty expense as a percentage of net revenue decreased to 2.1% for the six months ended June 30, 2007.
+Our royalty expense as a percentage of net revenue decreased to 2.1% for the six months ended June 30, 2008 from 3.7% for the six months ended June 30, 2007.